 Teachers receive on-going professional development in technology in order to fully integrate technology into the curriculum.

 Written permission must be obtained from parents/legal guardians of students who wish to go on scheduled trips.
 Information to the parents/legal guardians will include the date, purpose and destination of the trip, the expense, the means of transportation, and probable time of return.
 Adults who wish to chaperone must complete Virtus training and background checks prior to accompanying students.
 Field trips are learning experiences and are considered an extension to the educational process.
 Field trips are a privilege.
 Students may be denied participation if they fail to meet academic or behavioral requirements.
-Grade level teachers in consultation with the Principal determine the appropriate trip for their classes.
+Grade level teachers, in consultation with the principal determine the appropriate trip for their classes.
 Written permission slips must be obtained from parents of students who wish to go on a scheduled trip.
 No verbal, text or email permission will be accepted.
 A copy of the field trip permission form is included in this handbook.
 Students who fail to submit this form will not be allowed to participate in the field trip.
 When necessary, parent chaperones who have been Virtus trained are invited by the teacher to assist in the supervision of the students.
 Parent chaperones take responsibility for the group assigned, not only their child.
-Since field trips are an extension to the curriculum, students may not be exempt from a trip unless a serious reason exists.
 Transportation is provided by insured carriers and approved by the Diocesan Office of Catholic Education.
 Bringing cell phones on field trips is determined by the administration and faculty on a case by case basis.
 Parents have the right to not allow their child to participate in a field trip.
 Attendance at school is then expected.

 The vision of the school cannot be realized without the cooperation of the parents or guardians of our students.
-Acceptance of a student to our scholastic/religious Community is a two-fold reality: the student becomes part of our school and the parent accepts its program/rules and regulations.
-Students are with us for only a few hours in the week and during the academic year.
+Acceptance of a student to our school/religious community is a two-fold reality: the student becomes part of our school and the parent accepts its program/rules and regulations.
 Support from the home in the form of cooperation in the accomplishment of assignments and encouragement in study is essential.
-Necessary, too, is a spirit of support for the school and care that its good name and that of its staff is maintained in conversations and expression of gratitude.
+Necessary, too, is a spirit of support for the school and care that its good name and that of its staff are maintained in conversations and expression of gratitude.
 Hence, a parent who enrolls a child with us agrees to:

 ~civility in conversation in any meeting with school personnel since it is the expected behavior of polite dialogue;

-~present any complaints in a composed and rational manner, as they are best attended to when they are presented calmly, reasonably and ordinarily written to assure that they are focused with supporting evidence;
+~present any complaints in a composed and rational manner, as they are best attended to when they are presented calmly and reasonably to ensure that they are focused with supporting evidence;

 ~refrain from libelous and defaming gossip, as it will not be tolerated;

-~for the safety of the students and faculty, all visitors to the school must register at the Security Desk and the parents may not go to a child's class without specific authorization;
+~for the safety of the students and faculty, all visitors to the school must register at the Security desk and parents may not go to a child's class or the lunchroom without specific authorization;

-~The School secretaries, security assistant, lunch assistants and aides in the classroom are members of the school's official family and are to be accorded the same respect as other staff;
+~The administration, teachers, school secretaries, security assistant, security guard, lunch assistants, and aides in the classroom are members of the school's official family and are to be treated with respect.

 ~attendance at parent meetings is an important part of the educational process and we expect that at least one parent or guardian will attend when such meetings occur.